-CHARLOTTE GUYMAN, age 62, has been a director of the Corporation since 2003.
-Ms. Guyman is co-founder of BoardReady, a not for profit corporation whose mission is to catapult board diversification through data, experience and network strategies.
+CHARLOTTE GUYMAN, age 63, has been a director of the Corporation since 2003.
+Ms. Guyman is co-founder of BoardReady, a not-for-profit corporation whose mission is to catapult board diversification through data, experience and network strategies.
 Ms. Guyman is currently a strategic advisor to Cameoworks, a global retail and financial services advisory firm.
 She was a general manager with Microsoft Corporation until July 1999.
-She is a director of Space Needle LLC and Pro.com, a trustee of Save the Children and was former Chairman of the Board of Directors of UW Medicine, an academic medical center.
+She is a director of Space Needle LLC, Chihuly Garden and Glass and Pro.com.
+She was former Chairman of the Board of Directors of UW Medicine, an academic medical center.